cloudfoundry-attic/bosh-lite/README.md

     ```

-Below are installation processes for different Vagrant providers.
+Below are installation insructions for different Vagrant providers.

 * VMWare Fusion
 * Virtualbox
 * AWS

-Note: Fusion is faster and we test against it more frequently.
-Virtualbox is free and we do support it.
+### Using the VMWare Fusion Provider (preferred)

-### USE VMWare Fusion Provider
+Fusion is faster, more reliable and we test against it more frequently.
+Both fusion and the vagrant fusion provider require a license.

 Known to work with Fusion version 6.0.2 and vagrant plugin vagrant-vmware-fusion version 2.1.0 .